 Dependent on your personal circumstances, Perpetual Guardian will advise on the most appropriate method of transferring your assets to the Trust.
 With the abolition of Gift Duty, it is now possible to gift your personal assets to the Trust without incurring gift duty.
 Accordingly, you can either directly gift the asset, the entire value of the asset via a Deed of Gift or use the traditional method of selling the assets to the Trust with a gifting programme to gradually reduce the debt.
 If it is decided a gift of the entire value of the assets is appropriate, we suggest a solvency statement is completed by you to confirm that after the gift to the Trust, you will be able to meet all of your current and anticipated debts as they fall due.
-We will prepare these documents as part of the Trust establishment process.

 It is crucial you understand the choices available to you and the implications of those choices, both in the short term but also in the later stages of your life.
 A decision to divest yourself of assets may not prove to be a sound plan in the long run.
 Before gifting assets to a Trust you should talk to your Perpetual Guardian adviser about the implications of doing this.